amadeoas/spring-customerproducts/readme.md

 	3) 'Products'

-If an exception is thrown then the .
+If an exception is thrown when processing a request by one of the controller then an internal error page is displayed on the browser.

 ### 'Home' view
-The 'Home' view give and introduction to the web app.
+The 'Home' view gives an introduction to the web app.

 ### 'Customers' view
-The 'Customers' view list all the customer details in the data base.
+The 'Customers' view lists all the customer details in the data base.
 The customer can be sorted by any of the shown columns by clicking on the corresponding header.
-Each customer's full name can be clicked, which will bring up the product selection view for the customer with the products the customer can be subscribe to base on his/her location.
+Each customer's full name can be clicked, which will bring up the product selection view for the customer with the products the customer can be subscribed to, based on his/her location.
 This view allows selecting the desired products and submit them by clicking on the 'Checkout' button.